 \section{Introduction}

-The origin of matter in the standard model (SM) is a fascinating theoretical problem.
-This problem consists of questions arising due to the existence of hierarchical fermionic mass spectrum and fermionic-mixing including that of leptons, and confirmation of the existence of dark matter in the Universe.
-The former is called the flavor problem of the SM \cite{Abbas:2023ivi,Abbas:2024wzp}.
-There are different proposed solutions to this problem \cite{Froggatt:1978nt}-\cite{Abbas:2024dfh}.
+The origin of matter in the Standard Model (SM) presents a profound and multifaceted theoretical challenge.
+This problem encompasses two major components: the existence of a hierarchical fermion mass spectrum and fermion mixing, including in the lepton sector, and confirmed the presence of dark matter in the Universe.
+The former aspect is commonly referred to as the flavor problem of the SM~\cite{Abbas:2023ivi,Abbas:2024wzp}.
+Various solutions to this problem have been proposed over the years, including mechanisms based on flavor symmetries, radiative mass generation, and compositeness~\cite{Froggatt:1978nt}–\cite{Chatterjee:2024dgw}.

-The flavor problem can be addressed through hierarchical vacuum expectation values (VEV) of gauge singlet scalar fields, which are capable of distinguishing the SM fermions among and within the generations\cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf,Abbas:2023bmm}.
-This framework is called the hierarchical VEV model (HVM) \cite{Abbas:2017vws}.
-The simplest choice to achieve HVM is dimension-5 operators of the form, \be y_{ij}~ \bar{\psi}_{L_i} \varphi \psi_{R_j} \dfrac{\chi_i}{\Lambda}, \ee where $y_{ij}$ show dimensionless couplings, $\psi_{L_i}$ denote the SM left-handed fermionic doublets, $\psi_{R_j}$ are the SM right-handed singlet fermions, $\varphi$ stands for the Higgs doublet, and $\Lambda$ shows the scale where the operator can be renormalized.
+The flavor problem can be addressed by introducing hierarchical vacuum expectation values (VEVs) of gauge-singlet scalar fields, which effectively distinguish between SM fermions both among and within generations~\cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf}.
+This framework is known as the Hierarchical VEV Model (HVM)~\cite{Abbas:2017vws}.
+A simple realization of the HVM arises through dimension-five operators of the form:

-The HVM approach banks upon the idea that the gauge-singlet scalar fields $\chi_i$ are not fundamental scalars.
-Rather, they are ``multi-fermions bound states" of a strong dark-technicolor gauge dynamics, which is discussed in the appendix.
-In the the dark-technicolor paradigm, the hierarchical VEVs reveal themselves as multi-fermions chiral-condensates \cite{Abbas:2020frs,Abbas:2023bmm}.
-There is a standard version of the HVM (SHVM), which can precisely predict the leptonic mixing parameters in terms of the Cabibbo angle, and masses of $s$ and $c$ quarks \cite{Abbas:2023dpf}.
+where $y_{ij}$ are dimensionless couplings, $\psi_{L_i}$ denote the SM left-handed fermion doublets, $\psi_{R_j}$ are the SM right-handed singlet fermions, $\varphi$ is the Higgs doublet, and $\Lambda$ represents the scale at which the operator is generated and renormalized.

-The SHVM gives rise to a multiple axion-like particles (ALPs) scenario \cite{Abbas:2023dpf}.
-ALPs may act like cold dark matter \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Marsh:2015xka,Chadha-Day:2021szb}, and may provide a solution to the strong CP problem if ALP is a QCD axion \cite{Peccei:1977hh,Wilczek:1977pj}.
-Multiple ALPs scenario is recently studied in reference \cite{Chadha-Day:2023wub}.
-The multiple ALPs scenario may be a non-trivial consequence of the SHVM from the point of view of string theory given the fact that string theory predicts an axiverse, that is, the existence of a large number of ALPs \cite{Svrcek:2006yi,Cicoli:2012sz,Broeckel:2021dpz,Demirtas:2021gsq,Gendler:2023kjt}.
+The HVM approach is built on the idea that the gauge-singlet scalar fields $\chi_r$ are not fundamental scalars.
+Instead, they are interpreted as multi-fermion bound states arising from a strongly coupled dark-technicolor gauge dynamics, as discussed in the appendix.
+A new realization of this framework is the Standard Hierarchical VEV Model (SHVM), which has been shown to make precise predictions for leptonic mixing parameters in terms of the Cabibbo angle and the masses of the strange ($s$) and charm ($c$) quarks~\cite{Abbas:2023dpf}.